 Annie Kang wouldn't kiss me until our third date.
 She didn't hug me until date five.
 On date six, she gave me a surprise under-the-shirt backrub but didn't venture below my ribcage.
 On date nine, things got intense.
 I was dropping her back at her apartment and we were making out in the car like high school sweethearts when suddenly she plunged her fingers deep into my khakis.
 "I touched it," Annie exclaimed, ripping her hand up and free as if my penis were a strange animal at the petting zoo.
-It was then I figured that she had to be a virgin.
+It was then I figured she had to be a virgin.
 Who else would react like that?

 "Is something wrong?" she asked, visibly worried.